AbdulAzizAl-Dalaan/NFL-DATA/README.md

 # NFL-DATA
-Personal Project for analyzing and evaluating statistics from NFL in the last decade
+Personal Project for analyzing and evaluating statistics from the NFL in the last decade